fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/agents/pool/randomaction.rst

 **Citation**

-If you apply this environment in your research or work, please :ref:`cite <target_publications>` us.
+If you apply this policy in your research or work, please :ref:`cite <target_publications>` us.